-Between 2021 and 2022, the Colorado Department of Early Childhood (CDEC) received over $465 million in American Rescue Plan Act (ARPA) funds and ARPA Child Care and Development Fund supplemental discretionary award funding.
+Between 2021 and 2022, the Colorado Department of Early Childhood received over $700 million in federal and state stimulus funding to strengthen Colorado’s early childhood sector.
 The stimulus-funded strategies are focused on strengthening and expanding the early childhood sector in Colorado and supporting families and the workforce to ensure all children have access to high-quality child care.

 Evaluation of the stimulus-funded activities is complex because the funds are being dispersed in a variety of ways and at different points in time.
 Also, many of the stimulus-funded activities have shared outcomes of interest, making it difficult to separate what is creating change in any one outcome.
 CDEC has contracted with the Colorado Lab to serve as the early childhood evaluation hub to design and facilitate the evaluation work so the best possible evaluation strategies are pursued.
 The Colorado Lab’s experience and expertise in government and research partnerships and evaluation provides CDEC with the confidence that high-quality research and evaluation will be accomplished and removes the burden of managing this complex work within state government.